 The occurrence of Koalas distributed north of the Sunshine Coast in this bioregion is not well known.
 Most information about the distribution of Koalas in a given area has come about through surveys undertaken as part of development applications with Sunshine Coast Regional Council.
 The species is generally considered to be at low density (<0.2 Koalas/ha) in this part of the bioregion and (Queensland EPA 2006; White et al. 2005).

-An overall estimation of the number Koalas in Queensland of 100 000 to 300 000, but gives little indication of its derivation (Qld EPA 2006).
+An overall estimation of the number Koalas in Queensland has been given as 100 000 to 300 000, but gives little indication of how it was derived (Qld EPA 2006).
 Specific population figures are given only for the Mulga Lands, Koala Coast and Pine Rivers (as described above) where the estimates sum to 73 500 and declines average close to 75% since 1990.
-The remainder of the estimated figure includes the Koalas in the low density populations (0.005–0.2 Koalas/ha) over the remainder of their extensive distribution.
-A plausible range of population sizes for Queensland in 1990 was 250 000–350 000 Koalas, with a best estimate (using the IUCN Standards and Petitions Subcommittee (2011) method) of 295 000 (TSSC 2012p).
+The remainder of the estimated figures includes the Koalas in the low density populations (0.005–0.2 Koalas/ha) over the remainder of their extensive distribution.
+A plausible range of population sizes for Queensland in 1990 was 250 000 to 350 000 Koalas, with a best estimate of 295 000 (using the IUCN Standards and Petitions Subcommittee (2011) method) (TSSC 2012p).

 A summary of Queensland’s Koala population is below (TSSC 2012p):

 |Wet Tropics, Central Mackay Coast||1990||10 000||n/a||Limited data, small coastal bioregions||Low|

 |2010||10 000||n/a||As above, less affected by the drought than inland bioregions||Low|